Skip to main content

 Plaintiff must be a resident for any amount of time

-For adultery, procurement, connivance, express or implied forgiveness, dual guilt, or waiting over 2 yrs. to bring the action.
+For adultery, procurement, connivance, express or implied forgiveness, dual guilt, or waiting over two years to bring the action serve as a defense.
 Depending on the grounds for divorce, the defense of procurement or express forgiveness may be made.

-Failure to consummate the marriage at the time of the marriage and continuing at the commencement of the action; adultery; conviction of a felony; willful desertion for a period of one year; either cruel and inhuman treatment meant to impair health or endanger life; personal indignities; or incompatibility of temperament; habitual gross drunkenness; incurable mental illness when the spouse has been institutionalized for at least 18 months; addition of either spouse to opium, morphine, cocaine, or a similar drug
+Failure to consummate the marriage at the time of the marriage and continuing at the commencement of the action; adultery; conviction of a felony; willful desertion for a period of one year; cruel and inhuman treatment meant to impair health or endanger life; personal indignities; habitual gross drunkenness; incurable mental illness when the spouse has been institutionalized for at least 18 months; drug addiction.

 • The length of the marriage and the station in life of the parties during the marriage